 Once the IRS has made the adjustment and released your refund payment you will see code 846, which indicates your refund has been issued.

 The date on the TC 846 line should be the date your refund is estimated to be paid.

 When will I get an IRS notice to see what happened?

 Yes.
 The official notice or letter you get (normally Letter 525) will explain why the IRS made changes and details behind the adjustment.
 You will also have an opportunity to appeal (within 30 days) if you do not agree with the proposed adjustments.

 Otherwise, if you agree with the adjustment, sign and return the agreement form to the noted address on the letter.
 This will eventually show as TC 571 on your transcript, and could be after your refund issued date.

-For the current tax season, incorrect or duplicate claims for the RRC and CTC are the main reasons tax filers are seeing these codes and facing extended refund payment delays.
+In recent tax seasons, incorrect or duplicate claims for the RRC and CTC were the main reasons tax filers are seeing these codes and facing extended refund payment delays.

 Other items causing refund adjustments

 The following are some of the items folks are reporting around why their tax refund is being adjusted.

 The IRS changed credit amounts you claimed because your income (AGI) disqualified you from them.
 This has happened to a lot of people this year since credit qualification was based on 2021 income, and not 2020 income when paid last year.
 Make sure you look back, especially if you have more income last year.